 We’ve already mentioned the play yard.
 We use the Guava Lotus because it is compact and can be carried as a backpack.
 We also love it for camping or basically anything we do outdoors with our baby.
 Being able to strap the pack and play on your back is so clutch and then being able to unzip the sides and lay next to him/her is just really nice and saves the backaches.

-Brittany and I bought a collapsible cooler on our honeymoon 12 years ago in haste and still use it to this day.
+We grabbed a collapsible cooler on our honeymoon 12 years ago in haste to a beach picnic and still use it to this day.
 It’s easy to pack and either allows you to get more adventurous with where you set up camp or saves you from overspending on beach concessions.

 The funny thing about living in New York City is we have embraced camping gear for basically everything we do.
 The goals are similar: lightweight and compact.
 This philosophy extends to vacations, especially vacations on the beach.
 If you’re at a hotel go ahead and use the giant beach towel, but if you have to walk anywhere at all, we use and love the matador nano dry towels from REI.
 It’s amazing how much water they soak up and they come in these little rubber travel cases with a carabiner so they won’t get your other stuff wet when you pack up and walk home.
 There are many other similar options as well.